Yosemite is Open. Click here for any current Travel Alerts.

 Itineraries Yosemite In A Day - Spring

 Spring is an ideal time to be in Yosemite and the Sierra Nevada.
-The waterfalls are flowing, dogwoods are in bloom and the river is rushing.
-Get an early start!
-This is a full day’s worth of activities.
+The waterfalls are flowing, dogwood trees are in bloom, and the rivers are rushing.
+This itinerary has the information needed to maximize your time in the park.
+Be sure to get an early start on your adventures!

 Mariposa Grove of Giant Sequoias